Team Official Handbook

 What is a Temporary Eligibility Permit (TEP)?

-A TEP allows a player registered with another Club to play with another team.
+A TEP allows a player registered with one Club to play with an eligible team in another Club.
 A player using a TEP can only play-up 3 times per season and cannot be used after July 31st.

 What is a Trial Permit?